Barbara Ibrahim: History

-Ibrahim has published widely in the areas of gender and health, Arab philanthropy, women’s employment and youth studies.
+Ibrahim has published widely in the areas of gender and health, Arab philanthropy, women's employment and youth studies.
 Prior to founding the Gerhart Center in 2006, Ibrahim was regional director for West Asia and North Africa at the Population Council in Egypt.
-She had previously served as the Middle East program officer for urban poverty and women’s studies programs for the Ford Foundation.
+She had previously served as the Middle East program officer for urban poverty and women's studies programs for the Ford Foundation.
 Ibrahim serves on numerous international boards, speaks widely on the current youth generation in Egypt and the Arab region, and is a Core Group Member of the Arab Families Working Group.

-Ibrahim earned a BA in Sociology from DePauw University, an MA in sociology from the American University of Beirut in 1975, and a Ph.D. in sociology from Indiana University in 1980.
-She received the Lifetime Achievement Award of the Association of Middle East Women’s Studies in 2003, and was inducted into the International Educators’ Hall of Fame in 1999.
+Ibrahim earned a Bachelor of Arts in Sociology from DePauw University, an Master of Arts in sociology from the American University of Beirut in 1975, and a Ph.D. in sociology from Indiana University Bloomington in 1980.
+She received the Lifetime Achievement Award of the Association of Middle East Women’s Studies in 2003, and was inducted into the International Educators' Hall of Fame in 1999.